256wangliu/pooled-mapping/README.md

 *  --rg            - sets the sample name. you --rg tag will look like "SM:yourSampleName"
 *  --rg-id         - set the read group that corrisoponds to the "SM:yourSampleName".
 If you only have one read group, "rg-id" can be the same as "--rg"

+**Warning: It is important to understand the rg and rg-id settings.
+Failures to properly specify either flag will result in a massive headache downstream!**

 ## Converting SAM to BAM using Samtools:
 ```
  ~/tools/samtools-0.1.18/samtools view -bS -f 0x3 B1868.sam > B1868.bam ; rm B1868.sam